 The incubation period is generally between 1-2 weeks.
 Infection with hookworms presents as a red, extremely itchy, linear or snake-like eruption on the skin.
 Migration occurs at a rate of approximately 1cm a day.
 Most commonly affected areas are the feet, legs, buttocks, and hands but infection can occur on any part of the body which comes into contact with soil or sand.
 It is also possible to become infected after coming into contact with towels which have been sitting on the ground infected with hookworm larvae.
-It is found mostly in tropical and sub-tropical areas.
+It occurs mostly in tropical and sub-tropical areas.

 Humans become infected with roundworm by ingesting the eggs via contaminated soil (oral route) or larvae via raw/undercooked meat containing encysted larvae.
 Another route of infection is via fomites (contaminated objects such as towels).
 It takes several weeks before the eggs within the feces become infective in the soil.

 Once ingested, eggs hatch into larvae and penetrate the walls of the digestive tract, migrating to various tissues in the body, this causes an inflammatory response.
 This migration is known as visceral larva migrans migrans or toxocariasis.
 Young children, especially those with pica are at greatest risk, although infection can occur in anybody.

 As with hookworms, the roundworm larvae aren’t able to complete their life cycle within the human host, however during migration the body mounts an immune response, leading to inflammation of the affected tissues, resulting in damage.
 Eyes can become affected (this is known as ocular larva migrans), leading to damage/loss of sight.
 Other organs affected include the liver, lungs, heart, and brain (rarely.

 Unlike cutaneous larva migrans which predominantly occurs in tropical or sub-tropical areas, visceral larva migrans can occur in cooler climates also.